LesiaChaban/gdk-oci-adb/08-build-run-app/build-run-app.md

 * Build and run the application
 * Send an HTTP POST request to add a Genre
-* Send an HTTP POST request to view the OCI Autonomous Database endpoint
+* Send an HTTP GET request to fetch all Genres from the database
 * Stop the application

 ## Task 1: Build and run the application